Ever try to squeeze a whole cheesecake slice into your mouth and end up with crumbs all over your lap? Been there.

 - Layer into a trifle dish for a bigger dessert

-- Freeze the jars for a semi-frozen treat
+- Freeze in freezer-safe containers (not glass jars) for a semi-frozen treat.

 - Fold the cream layer into pancakes or crepes